 And if we are able to listen for life, if we are able to tilt our ear toward the frozen ground, if we are willing to be honest about the pain, sometimes there is a gift in what we have been given.
 Sometimes the veil of tears lifts.
 Sometimes, our suffering can be redeemed and made useful, our torn heart suddenly opened into a passageway for receiving and returning love. –Mark Yaconelli, The Gift of Hard Things, pp. 147-148

 Beautiful truth.
 Not my wisdom but something I read and re-read to myself time and time again.

 So sometimes I get to giggle with the grandkids.
-Sometimes the Minnesota Twins win a baseball game (actually lately this is quite often!).
+Sometimes the Minnesota Twins win a baseball game.
 We had two grand football parties opening NFL weekend with friends from all circles of our lives.
 Recently (and finally says my soul) John and I were able to get a few days at a beach, just the two of us, and I read two books, one being straight useless-reading fiction, there in the sun and sand with our dog Louie.
 Thanks to technology I was able to watch a Minnesota Twins game on my device while sitting on the beach!

 These are the good things in my good life.
 I don’t speak of them often enough.
 Yes my life has harder things in it.
 Mostly because I live into the vulnerable brave decisions before me with this calloused broken heart.
 So when I read this,

 Sometimes, our suffering can be redeemed and made useful, our torn heart suddenly opened into a passageway for receiving and returning love.